-CrockPot Apple Pie Oatmeal
+Apple Pie Oatmeal (Slow Cooker)

-Today I’m sharing a very tasty breakfast option, and although apples do have natural sugar I use my favorite sweetener for this tasty way to cook oatmeal.
-This CrockPot Apple Pie Oatmeal is something you can make in the crockpot in the evening, refrigerate overnight, and the next morning you warm it up in the microwave (or in a pan on the stove.)
-Or the oatmeal cooks about an hour if you want to make it right before you eat it.
-I’m a fan of Peanut Butter Oatmeal for breakfast, but I loved this idea for a new oatmeal option that’s quick and delicious.
-And who doesn’t like apple pie?
+Today I’m sharing this recipe for Apple Pie Oatmeal that’s a very tasty breakfast option that cooks in a few hours in the slow cooker.
+And although apples do have natural sugar I use my favorite sweetener for this tasty way to cook oatmeal.
+This is something you can make in the slow cooker in the evening, refrigerate overnight, and warm it up the next morning in the microwave (or in a pan on the stove.)

 What ingredients do you need for this recipe?